kannibalox/PtpUploader/INSTALL.md

 ﻿Quick installation
 ==================

-Run these commands from Linux's shell.
-(Most likely you have to use PuTTY.)
+Run these commands from the Windows command prompt or, better yet, save them to a \*.bat file and run it in the directory you want to install it.

 ```
 SET VENV_VERSION=16.4.3